Zareef09/GradX/README.md

 # GradX

-GradX is a degree-planning web app designed for University of Waterloo students to map majors, minors, and specializations with a personalized, user-friendly interface.
+GradX is a drag & drop degree-planning web app designed for University of Waterloo students to map majors, minors, and specializations with a personalized, user-friendly interface.

 ---